twilio/twilio-video.js/COMMON_ISSUES.md

 <summary>Chrome memory leak might cause degraded experience in group rooms</summary>
 <p>

-   Chrome browser has a memory leak, which is most apparent in long running group rooms with 30+ participants if most of them share media tracks.
-Find more info [here](https://github.com/twilio/twilio-video.js/issues/1449)
+   Chrome has a memory leak, which is most apparent in long running Group Rooms with 30+ Participants with most of them share media.
+For details, go [here](https://github.com/twilio/twilio-video.js/issues/1449).
 </p>
 </details>